Columbus Monthly: Columbus composer helps us to learn to hear

 Though Harnetty eventually adds his own music as a way of reframing the sounds, he never begins composing right away.
 For four or five years, Harnetty listened and investigated the context of the audio to make sure he wasn’t culturally strip-mining the archives.
 “Doing some serious research and also hanging out with the communities connected to the archives doesn’t give you carte blanche to use it however you want,” Harnetty said, though over time, the hope is that “you can find some ways to use it ethically but still have your own artistic voice in there.”

-Inspired by Sherwood Anderson’s 1919 short story cycle Winesburg, Ohio, Harnetty, a pianist, created a series of aural portraits, focusing on one person for each of the 11 tracks that make up Shawnee, Ohio, which will be released next year on Dust-to-Digital.
+Inspired by Sherwood Anderson’s 1919 short story cycle Winesburg, Ohio, Harnetty, a pianist, created a series of aural portraits, focusing on one person for each of the 11 tracks that make up Shawnee, Ohio, which will be released next year.
 On Thursday and Friday, Oct.
 27 and 28, Harnetty and seven other musicians (playing flute, saxophone, banjo, violin, cello, clarinet and other instruments) will perform the songs, accompanied by photo and video projections, at the Wexner Center (a co-commissioner of the piece, along with support from several other arts organizations).

 The first portrait is titled “Jim.”
 “He’s describing the buildings and the people in the town when he was a kid,” Harnetty said, “and in his mind he’s moving from building to building along Main Street, which is totally fascinating. … Part of the visual project is to document the town today, so as he’s recounting this, you’ll be seeing footage of the town today mixed with archival photographs and video.
 There’s this real mix-up between past and present.”